 If you've had some success with DFS, RotoQL can provide the edge you need to broaden the gap between you and your competition.

-2. A fantasy football player in seasonal, big money leagues
+2. Fantasy football players in high-payout, seasonal money leagues

 If you think RotoQL is only for DFS players, you’d be mistaken.
-Even though your pool of players (i.e., your seasonal league roster) is small in traditional leagues, you still technically build an optimal lineup every week.
+Even though your pool of players (i.e., your seasonal league roster) is smaller and static in traditional leagues, you're still technically trying to build an optimal lineup every week.

-3. Sports bettors seeking better player data and organization
+3. Sports bettors seeking actionable player data and better organization

-Let face it, DFS and seasonal leagues are just another form of sports betting.
-If you are looking to beat the house, you should apply the same principles you use to defeat a H2H opponent or win the office pool (solid research and data-driven wagers).
+Let be honest, DFS and seasonal leagues are just another form of sports betting.
+If you are looking to beat the house, you should apply the same principles to defeat a H2H opponent as you would to win the office pool (solid research and data-driven wagers).

 Even if you don’t need the optimizer tool in RotoQL, there are still useful player metrics to exploit.
 You can leverage the insights it provides to gain an advantage in any form of sports gaming.